fifteenfortyfive/website/mcsn_supervisor/README.md

 ```

 Some commands accept additional arguments.
 You can see what's available for every command either by inspecting it's service definition in `./mcsn/services` in this project, or by simply passing `--help` to it on the command line.

+## Development

+While working on this project, if you change any of the source files, you may have to run `python setup.py install` again to update the executable with the latest code.
+This _shouldn't_ be necessary, but sometimes it doesn't update automatically.

+You can also run `./scripts/initialize` again to ensure everything is still set up correctly.

+### Adding new services

+To add a new managed service, copy the template file from `./services/template` and read the instructions in the comment at the top of that file.

+Services can choose to implement any set of commands, though the ones pre-defined in that template are the recommended minimum.

+After writing the implementation, make sure you register the commands in `./services/__main__.py`, then re-install the executable to test it out.

 # Using `supervisorctl` directly